High Altitude Trek in Nepal

 • Take classic baths.
 (Cold predisposes one to AMS, HAPE)

-If you are looking for experienced trekking guides and porters you can mail Nepal Gateway Trekking, we have altitude train trekking guides and porters.
+If you are looking for experienced trekking guides and porters, you can mail Nepal Gateway Trekking, we have altitude train trekking guides and porters.